 Table of Contents [+/-]

-MySQL Enterprise Monitor is a companion product for MySQL Server that monitors your MySQL instances, notifies you of potential issues and problems, and advises you how to fix the issues.
-MySQL Enterprise Monitor can monitor all kinds of configurations, from a single MySQL instance that is important to your business, all the way up to a huge farm of database server machines powering a busy web site.
+MySQL Enterprise Monitor is a companion product for MySQL Server that monitors your MySQL instances, notifies you of potential issues and problems, and advises on how to fix the issues.
+MySQL Enterprise Monitor can monitor all kinds of configurations, from a single MySQL instance to large farms of database server machines powering a busy web site.